 Will we get there on time?
 What if I can’t fall asleep the night before the test?

 You may also notice negative thinking patterns,” cognitive distortions”.
 Sometimes they can be referred to as challenging thoughts and even thinking mistakes or errors.
 They are often unrealistic but, above all and are overly self-critical.
 Unlike adults, children cannot realise their beliefs are outsized and unrealistic.

 - They ask you lots of questions and details of new situations and constantly check with you.

 - They eavesdrop on your conversations and want to know what will happen.

 - Look over your shoulder and check what you are doing.

-- Extreme studying or practicing.
+- Intense studying or practising.

 - They may fear making mistakes and seem perfectionistic.